kgleba/scidock/README.md

 Note that the reason we do not explicitly ask you to provide author name/title/abstract/etc. but rather provide a free-form query is that all of this work is done in the background by Natural Language Processing models.

+You can also use the `--extend` option to expand the search field (e.g., to search through abstracts).
+By default it is disabled, and search with free-form query is limited to titles.

+The dividing line in the search engine results deserves special attention.
+Behind it are the works that most closely match the query and, as we think, will be most useful to you.

-To try and download the paper with a known DOI, execute:
+To try and **download** the paper with a known DOI, execute:

 ```shell
 scidock download 'DOI'
 ```

-To set up a proxy (see the ["Supported Resources"](#supported-resources) section for use cases), use `scidock config`:
+To set up a **proxy** (see the ["Supported Resources"](#supported-resources) section for use cases), use `scidock config`:

 ```shell
 scidock config proxy PROXY_TYPE IP PORT